 The Unbabel platform has several kinds of tasks:

-LANGUAGE VERIFICATION TASKS Our internal assessment begins with five Language Verification tasks.
-These tasks’ purpose is to assess your minimum editing capacity.
+LANGUAGE VERIFICATION TASKS Our internal assessment begins with five language verification tasks.
+The purpose of these tasks is to assess your minimum editing capacity.

 Only after you work on these five tasks, you will have access to training tasks.

 TRAINING TASKS Training tasks are content that we source from the internet to create translation tasks.
 We do not receive any revenue from those translations and we also do not pay editors to translate them.